 It’s a dry gel-liner.
 Too dry for my taste.
 And because it’s dry, it’s hard to get an even, smooth line.
 There’s just not enough slip and it kind of skips.

-When I first got Benefit They’re Real Push-Up Liner, I used it to do a simple line on my top lashes and I liked it.
-I even said so on Instagram.
-It’s great to tightline upper lashes too, because once the formula sets it doesn’t budge.
+It’ works well when you want to tightline upper lashes, because once the formula sets it doesn’t budge.
 It’s a great eyeliner for simple looks, but anything beyond that?
-Fuggedaboutit.
+Forget about it.
 I have hooded eyes, so if I want to wear a cat-eyeliner look, I need to go BIG so that you can see it.
 And I’m sorry, but Benefit They’re Real Push-Up Liner is not good for that.
 Little tiny flicks are useless for me because you won’t see them.
-I can get the big look I need with a brush and pot o’liner in about 5 minutes with less mess, less mistakes, and WAY less swearing.
+I can get the big look I need with a brush and pot o’liner in about 5 minutes with less mess, less mistakes.

 Whaddaya’ think?
 Will you still try it out?
 I mean, why not I say.
 Sephora has such a great return policy so if you do want to experience some eyeliner frustration, go right ahead!